loyjoy/welcome/documentation/PRODUCT_FEED.md

 - Data of your specific products in the feed (prefix, shop-directory, url)

 ## 3. Set up the process

+You can also copy a finished process from a toolbox.
+Then you only have to change the specific parameters in webservice process bricks (see below).

 ### Add a snapshot process brick